lambitkit/project1/README.md

 # project1
-Odin-Project Tutorial - Webpage with HTML and CSS Hello world!
+Basic custom home page built with HTML and CSS.